wyfeng53/GET-Net/README.md

-# Geometry-Aware PatchTST for Flight Trajectory Forecasting
+# GET-Net: A Geometry-Embedded Time-Series Network for Flight Trajectory Prediction in Air Traffic Management

 ## Introduction
 This repository operationalizes the GET-Net prototype (``GET-Net: A Geometry-Embedded Time-Series Network for Flight Trajectory Prediction in Air Traffic Management``) inside a geometry-aware PatchTST harness.
 The backbone keeps PatchTST’s temporal modeling while injecting spherical-Earth priors and kinematic cues so forecasts stay on great-circle tracks in cruise yet remain agile through sharp turns or terminal maneuvers.